mdeweerd/zha-toolkit/README.md

 # Using `zha_custom`

-This components provides a single service (`zha_custom.execute`) that provides several command (`command` parameter) providing access to several ZHA/Zigbee actions that are not otherwise available.
+This components provides a single service (`zha_custom.execute`) that provides several commands (`command` parameter) providing access to ZHA/Zigbee actions that are not otherwise available.

-You can use a service as an action in automations, but most actions are done only once and you can perform them using the developer tools.
+You can use a service as an action in automations.
+So you can send the commands according to a schedule or other triggers.
+For instance, you could plan a daily backup of your TI-ZNP USB Key configuration.

+It will be more common to send a Zigbee command only once: for instance bind one device to another, set a manufacturer attribute, ... .
+You can perform them using the developer tools.
+The developer tools are handy to test the service first before adding them to an automation.

-If you use HASS.os the following direct link may work: https://homeassistant.local:8123/developer-tools/service .
+If you use HASS.os the following direct link may lead directly to the Developer tools > Services page - if not use the HA menu or modify your url to use your local IP or the (sub)domain your Home Assistant is using: https://homeassistant.local:8123/developer-tools/service .
-If not, find the developer tools in the menu and go to Services.

 Choose `zha_custom.execute` as the service.
 Enable Yaml entry.

 There are several examples below for different commands.
+You can copy/paste them to start from.

+Not all available commands are documented.
+The undocumented ones were in the original repository.
-Not all commands are documented, some seem to be very specific trials from the original authors.
+Some of these undocumented commands seem to be very specific trials from the original authors.
+Feel free to propose documentation updates.

 # Examples